zladx/LADX-Disassembly/README.md

 1. Install Python 3 and [rgbds](https://github.com/rednex/rgbds#1-installing-rgbds) (version >= 0.4.0 required);
 2. `make all`.

+This will build both the games and their debug symbols.
+Use [BGB](https://github.com/zladx/LADX-Disassembly/wiki/Tooling-for-reverse-engineering#bgb) to load the debug symbols into the debugger.

 ## How to contribute

 1. Fork this repository;